 Birds are also populous on the island, both inhabiting the land and the sea.
 The “land birds” include the Guadeloupe pecker often called “tapeur”, which is the only sedentary pecker of the Petites Antilles.
 Hummingbirds can also be spotted along with several species of thrush, pheasant, doves, flycatchers, and warblers.
 Common sea birds include the le frigate, as well as the brown pelican, and several tern species.

-As for insects, mosquitoes are extremely common; and the rest of the island’s insect population is exceptionally diverse.
+As for insects, mosquitoes are extremely common in Guadeloupe; and the rest of the island’s insect population is exceptionally diverse.
 Certain insect species like the Sawyer Beetle, Mourning Butterfly, and the stick insect or the Devil’s Horse, can reach nightmarish sizes and length.

 One thing that’s characteristic of Guadeloupe’s fauna is its relative absence of snakes despite its neighbors having endemic species.
 However, the islands have an abundance of iguanas, anoles, and five different species of marine turtles.